johnkou97/johnkou97.github.io/_projects/reinforcement.md

 <div class="caption">
     Histograms of the rewards obtained by the agent during evaluation after 200, 400, and 800 episodes of training.
 </div>

+Overall, we were successful in training a Deep Q-Learning agent to solve the Cartpole environment.
+We experimented with different exploration strategies, hyperparameters, and ablated the TN and ER.
+We found that the best performing agent was the DQN agent with both the TN and ER turned on, using the Boltzmann exploration strategy with a temperature of 0.1.
+We also implemented the DDQN agent and compared its performance with the DQN agent.
+We found that the DDQN agent performed at the same level as the DQN agent.
+The full report can be found [here](/assets/pdf/cartpole.pdf).
+The code for the project is not publicly available, as it is part of the course material.
+If requested, I can provide parts of the code privately.

 <!-- ## Catch -- Actor-Critic -->